TiranSpierer/ChatGPTPrompts/README.md

 - Software Framework: .NET 6
 - Architectural Pattern: MVVM
 - Unit Tests: NUnit
-- Other Info: Use of prism libraries for Dependency Injection with Unity, DelegateCommand and EventAggregator
+- Other Info: Use of prism libraries for Dependency Injection with Unity, DelegateCommand and EventAggregator<br/>

 Thank you.